 State Department Afghanistan Task Force – People at Risk

 There are no current USAID officials who would have any knowledge of me or the Afghans who worked for me.
-The USAID program officials managing the projects I worked in Afghanistan were Afghans, the USAID officials I would (rarely) see outside the wire were contractors.
-What the Task Force was asking me to do was find an official from USAID willing to perjure him or herself on behalf of an American he doesn’t know to support an Afghan he has never met.
+The USAID program officials managing my projects in Afghanistan were Afghans; the USAID officials I would (rarely) see outside the wire were contractors.
+What the Task Force was asking me to do was find an official from USAID willing to perjure him or herself on behalf of an American he doesn’t know to support an Afghan they have never met.
 It was at this point I started recognizing the sure signs of a massive clusterfuck.

-I now had five families from outside Kabul waiting at the airport gates, two families in Kabul who spent their days outside the airport and seven families making their way towards Kabul from points west and north.
-I was still working with some of the applicants to get their paperwork in order and being ever the optimist, I told them all to not fear.
+I now had five families from outside Kabul waiting at the airport gates, two families in Kabul who spent their days outside the airport, and seven families making their way towards Kabul from points west and north.
+I was still working with some of the applicants to get their paperwork in order,r and being ever the optimist, I told them all not to fear.
 The Marines were at the airport and would sort things out soon.
-On the daily podcast we said the same thing – one of the four of us had been involved in every Non-Combatant Evacuation the Marine Corps has conducted since Vietnam.
-We knew how it’s done and what we were seeing on the ground was the abandonment of every lesson we had learned about conducting these operations starting with the imperative of standoff for the screeners.
+On the daily podcast, we said the same thing – one of the four of us had been involved in every Non-Combatant Evacuation the Marine Corps has conducted since Vietnam.
+We knew how it’s done, and what we were seeing on the ground was the abandonment of every lesson we had learned about conducting these operations, starting with the imperative of standoff for the screeners.

-It was clear to me that my two contacts in the evacuation center were exhausted, overwhelmed, and that the evacuation would end before the 31st of August.
+It was clear that my two contacts in the evacuation center were exhausted and overwhelmed, and the evacuation would likely end before August 31st.
 The next few days were a blur, I was coaxing my Afghans to be patient, I was waiting for the Marines to get organized enough that they could start focusing on the people there were sent there to take out which would be Americans, green card holders, and Afghans with a legitimate SIV or P1 or P2 applications.
 That never happened.
 The inevitable attack by ISIS sealed the fate of those Afghans, the ones who put their skin in our game, and they were now screwed.

 We failed to bring the Afghans who proved their loyalty to the United States by putting their lives on the line out with us as promised.
 Instead, we evacuated tens of thousands of unknown Afghans who can never be screened or vetted because there are no records against which to vet anyone.

-My old fixer Mr. N got the Turkish army to give him a ride to the civilian terminal where they put him on a Turkish military flight with a bunch of other Afghans who, like Mr. N, were wise enough to facilitate and partner with Turkish companies during the reconstruction boom.
-As I said he is a very useful man.
-I’m still trying to get him a visa though because the one thing I want to see before I die is Mr. N having a night on the town in Las Vegas.
+My old fixer, Mr. N, got the Turkish army to give him a ride to the civilian terminal where they put him on a Turkish military flight with a bunch of other Afghans who, like Mr. N, were wise enough to facilitate and partner with Turkish companies during the reconstruction boom.
+As I said, he is a very useful man.
+I’m still trying to get him a visa, though, because I want to see Mr. N having a night on the town in Las Vegas before I die.

 We not only failed to accomplish the mission we lost eleven Marines, a navy corpsman, and an army sergeant in the process and under circumstances which were completely avoidable.
 Yet after the attack on the Kabul airport there was still hope.
 One of my insiders sent the email pasted in below:

-Apologize the delay brother — it’s been an exhausting week.
+Apologies for the delay, brother — it’s been an exhausting week.
 At the moment, here’s the word;

 1. Gates are closing due to troop withdrawal and retrograde operations